minwons/SGVI/README.md

-# Preparation Guide for Sequential Gaussian Variational Inference for Nonlinear State Estimation and Its Application in Robot Navigation
+# Sequential Gaussian Variational Inference for Nonlinear State Estimation and Its Application in Robot Navigation

 Welcome to the repository for implementing Sequential Gaussian Variational Inference (S-GVI) algorithms.
 Our work has been accepted by *IEEE Robotics and Automation Letters (RA-L)* and will be published soon.
 We are organizing the code for public sharing and will update this repository shortly.